basicmachines-co/basicmachines.co/part_1_v3.md

 ## Basic Machines as Part of the Cycle

-This positions Basic Machines not just as a project, but as part of this natural cycle:
+This puts Basic Machines not simply as a project, but as part of this natural cycle:
 - It's a response to the current complexity in web development
 - It's a return to fundamental principles of ownership and understanding
 - It's building blocks that others can take and recombine